essentially work in two illustration styles—whimsical line art and

 ways to express myself, and to communicate

-nothing but, say, collages for the next 20 years to
+only collage for the next 20 years to

 come—I would be getting bored of doing one and the

-in my future life that I can’t even envisage just now.
+venturing into new artistic fields that I can’t even envisage just now.

 all artists that have inspired me—fine artists and